Andrea-Galindo/energy-calculator/README.md

 2. Clone the forked repository to your local machine: `git clone https://github.com/your-username/energy-calculator.git`
 3. Navigate to the project directory: `cd energy-calculator`
 4. Install the dependencies: `npm install`
-5. Create a `.env` file in the root of the project.
+5. Create a `.env` file in the root of the project
 6. Add your API keys to the `.env` file
 7. Start the development server: `npm start`